 Feng shui is so much more than just the pieces of furniture inside your bedroom.
-It’s about making everything fit in seamless together to create a harmonious environment, including orientation of furniture.
+It’s about making everything fit seamlessly together to create a harmonious environment, including the orientation of furniture.

 One of the most common practices of feng shui is how a bed should be positioned inside the bedroom.
-This is also a common practise for interior designers.
+This is also a common practice for interior designers.

-For good feng shui, it's best to keep your bed in a commanding position.
+For good feng shui, it’s best to keep your bed in a commanding position.
 The commanding position is the best place to deal with whatever comes into your life (and your bedroom).
-You don’t want your bed to be in line with the bed, but your door should be within your sight from bed.
+You don’t want your bed to be in line with the bed, but your door should be within sight of the bed.

 Another popular feng shui practise is to never line up the foot of the bed with your bedroom door, otherwise known as the “coffin position”.
 In feng shui, this will drain any positive energies and allow negative energies to come inside the bedroom.

 In feng shui, windows are believed to be passages for energy to flow in.
 With that in mind, your bed’s placement in relation to your windows plays a significant factor in getting a good energy flow.

 Solid headboards are highly encouraged for your bed, and they should be placed against a solid wall as this represents sturdiness and a good foundation.
 However, headboards should never directly be under a window.

 While a window above your bed might seem like the most picturesque way to go, it is believed to push away and weaken the good energies in your bed.

 It is also said that having your bed under windows evokes negative emotions, making you prone to weakness and opening up your vulnerabilities.